 Baseline testing is a pre-season exam conducted by neuropsychologists, neurologists, or other physicians and medical professionals such as athletic trainers specifically trained in concussion management.
 Baseline tests are used to assess an athlete's balance and brain functions (.i.e., learning and memory skills, ability to pay attention or concentrate, and how quickly he or she thinks and solves problems) prior to a concussion being sustained.
 The results from baseline tests can then be used and compared to similar post-injury tests in the event the athlete suffers a concussion.

 Baseline testing ideally should take place prior to the first practice of the season.
-Most cognitive testing both paper-pencil as well as computerized testing is suggested for athletes 10 years of age and older.
-Additional neuropsychological tests are available to access children under the age of 10.
+Most cognitive testing (both paper-pencil and computerized testing) is suggested for athletes 10 years of age and older.
+Additional neuropsychological tests are available to assess children under the age of 10.

 ImPACT™ (Immediate Post‐Concussion Assessment Cognitive Test) is a web‐based, scientifically validated computerized concussion evaluation test used to test your cognitive ability.
 It is NOT an IQ test.
 It is a test of verbal and visual memory, processing speed and reaction time.
 It tests aspects of cognitive functioning in athletes with attention span, working memory, sustained and selective attention time, response variability, non‐verbal problem solving and reaction time.
 ImPACT™ baseline testing takes approximately 30 minutes to administer and the IRONMAN Sports Medicine Institute Concussion Program at Memorial Hermann offers this baseline test free of charge to all school-aged athletes.